nduatifm/HomeSchoolHub/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform utilizes React 18 with TypeScript for the frontend, styled with Tailwind CSS and Shadcn/UI components for a modern and consistent design.
+The platform features a **modern, colorful dashboard design** inspired by contemporary educational platforms:

+- **Modern Vertical Sidebar**: Dark navy sidebar (fixed left, 96px wide) with icon navigation for quick access to key sections
+- **Vibrant Color Palette**: Purple, green, coral, and orange accent colors for visual hierarchy and engagement
+- **Welcome Cards**: Personalized hero cards with gradient backgrounds and call-to-action buttons
+- **Colorful Stat Cards**: Vibrant metric cards with icons, gradients, and hover effects
+- **Rounded Design Language**: Generous border-radius (1rem default, up to 3rem on cards) for friendly, modern aesthetic

 Icons are provided by Lucide React.
 The profile management features a modern tabbed interface for easy navigation and role-specific fields.
 All interactive elements include `data-testid` attributes for robust testing.

 ### Technical Implementations
 - **Frontend**: React 18, TypeScript, Wouter for routing, TanStack Query for data fetching, Shadcn/UI, Tailwind CSS.